 Balance the Time:

-You should schedule your study time according to your working and meeting hours.
-If you balance your time, you can do well in CFA exams.
+Arrange your study time according to your office time and meeting hours.
+Maintaining a balance in time will help you do well in CFA exams.

 Set Your Goals: